 At their best, mainstream media provide us with pleasurable distraction and vital information, a playground for the imagination and a window on the world.
 Socialists, however, are all too aware of the media’s systematic biases and distortions of the truth.
 Despite considerable advances in communication technology, we live, perhaps more than ever, in a world of disinformation and propaganda – ‘fake news’ in today’s fashionable phrase.
 The press tells us lies – sometimes small ones, such as The Sun newspaper’s infamous report about swan-munching asylum seekers, sometimes large ones, such as the same newspaper’s fabrications about the Hillsborough disaster and Iraq’s non-existent ‘weapons of mass destruction’ (the lie that launched a thousand missiles).
 There is also a constant undermining of the working class.
 In Britain, news and current affairs programmes regularly demonize strikers, immigrants, Muslims, the disabled, and so-called ‘chavs’, deepening social divisions and discouraging solidarity by pitting workers against one another.

 This process is all too apparent in the torrents of outrage directed against so-called ‘benefit claimants’.
-Over the past decade, in particular, British newspapers have increasingly condemned these supposed scourges of society and the country’s television schedules abound with malicious and luridly titled documentaries: Nick and Margaret: We All Pay Your Benefits (BBC), Benefits Street (Channel 4), On Benefits and Proud (Channel 5), or even Gypsies on Benefits and Proud (Channel 5).
-Despite relatively low levels of benefit fraud, the public is encouraged revile some of the poorest and most vulnerable members of society.
+British newspapers regularly condemn these supposed scourges of society and in the last decade, in particular, the country’s television schedules have abounded with largely malicious, luridly titled documentaries: Nick and Margaret: We All Pay Your Benefits (BBC), Benefits Street (Channel 4), On Benefits and Proud (Channel 5), or even Gypsies on Benefits and Proud (Channel 5).
+Despite relatively low levels of benefit fraud, these programmes encourage us to revile some of the poorest and most vulnerable members of society.

 Ownership and Control